AhmetAlperYilmaz/Data_Structures/README.md

 # Data_Structures
-There are some problem and their solutions for Data Structures consept in C++
+There are some problems and their solutions for Data Structures consept in C++